zuozhenggh/learning-library/developer-library/converged-db-with-oas/augmented-analytics/augmented-analytics.md

 3. Now in Data tab, you can see the added table as a data set.
 ![](./images/aa7.png " ")

-## Step 2: Project creation from data set
+## Step 2: Project Creation From Data Set

 In the **Data** tab, click on the added data set.
 This will open screen for project creation.
 ![](./images/aa7.png " ")